 My second book, “The Chest of visions: Secrets of Caperston” is the first of a triad of short novels.
 It was self-published in 2012, also through Xulon Press.
 It has sold approximately 500 copies.
 The book was written for the purpose of creating a teaching tool for youth workers and we have successfully used it in our youth programs.
 I have been surprised by the number of adults, who have advised that they truly loved the book.

 The positive reviews the book has received encouraged me to move forward with the completion of book two and three of the series.
-The second in the series: The Chest of Visions: New Pathways ‘cross Broken Highways is going to a traditional publisher, who is typesetting it at this time.
+The second in the series: The Chest of Visions: New Pathways ‘cross Broken Highways, which was published in September 2020.

 I remain active in a local church as a leader in the Mission Committee, the designated leader of the church’s Men in Faith Group and a confirmation class teacher.
 At present there are not enough young people of age to begin a new youth program .